freakent/dbus-mqtt-devices/README.md

 ## To Do
 1) Use of command line args
 2) Add support for more dbus-mqtt services
-3) Validate dbus service passed into the registration status payload
-4) Automatically comment out old lines in /data/rc.local when new version installed
+3) Automatically comment out old lines in /data/rc.local when new version installed

 ## Developers